wei19918/wei19918.github.io/content/post/photography/mount-xinduqiao/index.md

 ![](image_7.jpeg)  ![](image_13.jpeg)

-Horses on the platue.
-There are not many tourists riding horses, but the saler isn't putting much pressure on tourist.
+Horses on the plateau.
+There are not many tourists riding horses, but the local merchants aren't putting much pressure on tourist.
 This is the lovely place

-They rely on hourse like partners.
+They rely on horses like partners.
 Watching them walk happily and eat grass happily.

 ## Serenity